Women's Human Rights

 Join us.
 Together we can build a world in which all of us are safe in our homes and limitless in our ambitions.

-Media View All
+watch and share View All

 United Nations Secretary-General Ban Ki-moon joins Bell Bajao as the first global champion.
 He invites men all over the world to unite in stopping violence against women.3 Comments